zabbix/zabbix/templates/media/msteams-workflow/README.md

     * Click on the "Zabbix webhook".
 A window with detailed info about this flow will appear.
     * [![](images/th.6.png?raw=true)](images/6.png)

 Note: If you want to remove the footer message "USERNAME used a Workflow to send this card.
-Get template", you need to click `+ Create from blank` instead of using the template in step 4 and recreate the event structure as in the template.
+Get template", you need to make a copy of the created from the template workflow.
+To do this, after step 9 click on `Save as` button and save a new copy.
+Do not forget to copy endpoint URL from the new copied workflow instead of using the one from step 7.

 ## Zabbix configuration

-1. **Set up global macro**:
+1. **Set up the global macro**:
-    - In the Zabbix web interface, go to `Administration` → `Macros` section in the dropdown menu in the top left corner.
+    - In the Zabbix web interface, go to the `Administration` → `Macros` section in the menu on the left-hand side.
     - Set up the global macro `{$ZABBIX.URL}` which will contain the URL to the Zabbix frontend.
-The URL should be either an IP address, a fully qualified domain name, or localhost.
+The URL should be either an IP address, a fully qualified domain name, or a localhost.
     - Specifying a protocol is mandatory, whereas the port is optional.
 Good examples:
       - `http://zabbix.com`
       - `https://zabbix.lan/`